Graphene: Nonlinear Kerr effect

-Excitonic
+Excitonic properties

-First-principle calculations with quasiparticle corrections and many-body effects are performed to study the electronic and optical properties of graphene-based materials.
-The approach is described as three stages.
-With GW calculation, the properties of graphene-based materials are accurately investigated, including bulk graphene, nanoribbons, edge and surface functionalized armchair oribbons, hydrogen saturated armchair ribbons, Josephson effect in graphene SNS junctions with single localized defect and armchair ribbon scaling properties.
+First-principle calculations incorporating quasiparticle corrections and many-body effects have been employed to study the electronic and optical properties of graphene-based materials.
+The approach was described as three stages.
+With GW calculation, the properties of graphene-based materials were accurately investigated, including bulk graphene, nanoribbons, edge and surface functionalized armchair ribbons, hydrogen saturated armchair ribbons, Josephson effect in graphene SNS junctions with single localized defect and armchair ribbon scaling properties.

 Spin transport

-Graphene is claimed to be an ideal material for spintronics due to its small spin–orbit interaction and the near absence of nuclear magnetic moments in carbon (as well as a weak hyperfine interaction).
-Electrical spin current injection and detection has been demonstrated up to room temperature.
-Spin coherence length above 1 micrometre at room temperature was observed, and control of the spin current polarity with an electrical gate was observed at low temperature.
+Graphene is considered an ideal material for spintronics due to its minimal spin–orbit interaction, the near absence of nuclear magnetic moments in carbon, and weak hyperfine interaction.
+Electrical injection and detection of spin current have been demonstrated up to room temperature, with spin coherence length exceeding 1 micrometer observed at this temperature.
+Control of spin current polarity via electrical gating has been achieved at low temperatures.